Get ready for some great content coming to your inbox from the team at UserTesting!

 When designing forms for mobile, keeping it simple is the name of the game.
 If you need a single piece of data, you shouldn’t unnecessarily split it into separate fields.
 Should it really take 11 interactions to enter a phone number?
 This article will make you think twice about splitting your inputs.

 Mobile forms present many unique challenges, but innovations have quickly developed to make forms on mobile devices much more manageable.
 Are you aware of them and are you doing all you can to make sure they are implemented correctly?
-This article from THE expert, Luke Wroblewski, will help you make sure you aren’t missing out.
+This article from expert Luke Wroblewski will help you make sure you aren’t missing out.

-Another article from Luke Wroblewski, compares two mobile forms for booking a hotel.
+Another article from Luke Wroblewski compares two mobile forms for booking a hotel.
 One is workable, but presents some challenges.
-The other one is easy and almost…enjoyable(??) to use!
+The other one is easy and enjoyable to use.
 Amazingly only a few small enhancements set the forms apart.

 When should you use a locked drop down, or when would it be better to use predictive search?
 Should you remove, combine, or improvise?
 When should you keep everything on one page, or when would it be appropriate to break the form into multiple pages?
 Filled with best practices and great examples, this article provides a great foundation for creating a seamless mobile form UX.

-This post doesn’t speak in generalities, but gives you real examples on how to improve your mobile forms using HTML5.
-Examples include code and links to api and jQuery resources.
+This post gives you real examples on how to improve your mobile forms using HTML5.
+Examples include code and links to API and jQuery resources.
 These tweaks will help you optimize your current desktop forms for mobile.

 Campaign Monitor breaks down how even with a simple email subscribe form, there are important things you can do to optimize for mobile.
 One is to use the “email” input type, which will give many of your users a special keyboard with the correct characters for inputting an email.